 Ms. Hollenbeck joined the Board of Directors in December 2022.
-Ms. Hollenbeck was promoted to President in March 2023 and previously served as Chief Commercial Officer of Check Point Software Technologies, Inc., a provider of cybersecurity solutions to governments and corporate enterprises globally, since March 2022.
+Ms. Hollenbeck is currently President of Check Point Software Technologies, Inc., a provider of cybersecurity solutions to governments and corporate enterprises globally, having joined the company in March 2022.
 She previously served as a member of Check Point's Board of Directors from January 2021 to March 2022.
 She previously served as Vice President and Chief Marketing Officer at Cerebras Systems, Inc., an artificial intelligence hardware start-up in Silicon Valley, from March 2021 to March 2022.
 Prior to that, Ms. Hollenbeck served as Senior Vice President & Chief Marketing Officer at Oracle Corporation, an American multinational computer technology corporation, from September 2018 to January 2020.
 Prior to joining Oracle, she was with Intel Corporation for over 23 years and held many senior leadership positions including Corporate Vice President and General Manager of Global Data Center Sales and Vice President and General Manager of Intel China.
 Ms. Hollenbeck is a founding member of Neythri, a non-profit organization dedicated to the professional advancement of South Asian women and is a founding limited partner in the venture capital firm Neythri Futures Fund.
-Ms. Hollenbeck is also an Adjunct Professor and industry advisor at California State University East Bay, teaching a Women in Leadership course in the College of Business & Economics.
+Ms. Hollenbeck is also the industry advisor for the Women in Leadership Program at California State University East Bay.
+She serves on the Board of Directors of The Asian Pacific Fund, a non-profit organization in Silicon Valley.
 She holds a BS in Finance and International Studies from Boston College and an MBA in International Management from the Thunderbird School of Global Management at Arizona State University.